 Yummy Twice Baked Potatoes can easily be made in the microwave, all in a matter of minutes!

-Poke them several times on each side with a fork.
+Next, poke the potatoes several times on each side with a fork.

 The potato skins are not very pretty by themselves and sometimes they tear just a little.
 It’s best if there are no holes or tears, but don’t worry.
-Your potatoes will be delicious either way and oftentimes the potatoes ooze over the sides just a little anyway.
+Your potatoes will be delicious either way and often times the potatoes ooze over the sides just a little anyway.

 Add 1/2 cup half-n-half to the potatoes and mix all of the ingredients together until the mixture is a creamy consistency.
 Add more half-n-half until you obtain the creaminess that you desire.
 I used a total of 2/3 – 3/4 cup of half-n-half in mine.